 Bakhtawar is an Associate Partner at the firm’s office in Lahore where he works as part of the Dispute Resolution practice.
-He has over eight years of experience as a litigator and handles contentious matters related to constitutional, employment and tax issues in the High Courts.
+He has over ten years of experience as a litigator and handles contentious matters related to constitutional, employment and tax issues in the High Courts.

 Bakhtawar also works as part of the firm’s Property and Real Estate practice.
 He has advised on a number of real estate projects which includes Vantage 94 Apartment Buildings by Casa Grande Ventures Private Limited, Capital Smart City Islamabad by Future Development Holdings, Pak Arab Housing Society by Vital Enterprises, River-Ravi Urban Development Project by Habib Rafiq Private Limited and the development of the Central Business District by the Lahore Central Business District Development Authority (LCBDDA).

 He has previously advised a number of government entities such as the Ministry of Inter-Provincial Coordination, Pakistan Railways, the Water and Sanitation Agency and the National Transmission & Despatch Company on constitutional issues related to devolution, legislative competence and property law.
 Prior to joining ABS & Co, Bakhtawar worked at Saad Rasool Law Associates and at Haidermota & Co in Karachi where he worked as a corporate attorney on several transactions in the energy and infrastructure sectors.